Govt's fiscal stimulus package hopelessly inadequate: Chidambaram

-The Congress on Monday said the fiscal stimulus package announced by the government is "hopelessly inadequate" given the gravity of the economic crisis as it amounts to only Rs 1.86 lakh crore, which is 0.91 per cent of the GDP.
-The party sought a revised and comprehensive package of 10 per cent of the GDP.
-Senior Congress leader and former finance minister P Chidambaram said the stimulus package has left several sections like the poor, migrants, farmers, labourers, workers, small shopkeepers and middle class high and dry.
+The Congress on Monday said the fiscal stimulus package announced by the government is "hopelessly inadequate" given the gravity of the economic crisis as it amounts to only Rs 1.86 lakh crore, which is 0.91 percent of the GDP.
+The party sought a revised and comprehensive package of 10 percent of the GDP.
+Senior Congress leader and former finance minister P Chidambaram said the stimulus package has left several sections like the poor, migrants, farmers, laborers, workers, small shopkeepers, and middle class high and dry.

+"In our view, a fiscal stimulus of Rs 1,86,650 crore amounting to barely 0.91 percent of GDP will be totally inadequate given the gravity of the economic crisis and the dire situation in which people find themselves," he said.
+Chidambaram said most analysts, rating agencies, and banks have placed the size of the fiscal stimulus between 0.8 to 1.5 percent.

-"We express our thorough disappointment and request the government to reconsider the stimulus package and announce a revised and comprehensive fiscal stimulus package of not less than Rs 10 lakh crore of real additional expenditure equivalent to 10 per cent of GDP," he said at a press conference through video-conferencing.
-Chidambaram also accused the government of being opportunistic by pushing reforms.
-It is bypassing Parliament and a discussion on the package and this will be strongly resisted, he added.
+On Sunday, former union minister and Congress leader Anand Sharma accused the government of misleading people with its "trickery, fakery, quackery" and said the economic measures announced by the Centre amounted to only 1.6 percent of India's GDP, i.e. worth Rs 3.22 lakh crore instead of Rs 20 lakh crore as claimed by the prime minister.
+"We express our thorough disappointment and request the government to reconsider the stimulus package and announce a revised and comprehensive fiscal stimulus package of not less than Rs 10 lakh crore of real additional expenditure equivalent to 10 percent of GDP," Chidambaram said at a press conference through video-conferencing.

 - READ MORE ON: